sap-tutorials/sap-build-apps/tutorials/codejam-0-prerequisites/codejam-0-prerequisites.md

 ### Create destination for ES5
 Open the [SAP BTP Cockpit](https://account.hanatrial.ondemand.com/trial/#/home/trial) where you will create connectivity between SAP BTP and the SAP Gateway Demo system account.

-1. Download the destination definition file [`ES5-Shop`](https://raw.githubusercontent.com/sap-tutorials/main/tutorials/codejam-0-prerequisites/ES5-Shop).
+1. Download the destination definition file by right-clicking on the link [`ES5-Shop`](https://raw.githubusercontent.com/sap-tutorials/sap-build-apps/main/tutorials/codejam-0-prerequisites/ES5-Shop), and selected **Save link as ...** and saving the file.

 2. In the SAP BTP cockpit, click **Connectivity >  Destinations**.